dmbarbour/wikilon/docs/AboutABC.md

 Use of annotations to control staging and compilation has potential to be very effective in giving developers control of the performance of their code.
 In general, annotations on representation also support type checking and may be effectively used together with accelerators to squeeze the most performance from a representation.

+### Interpretation and Compilation

+Assume we have a known valid ABC program as a raw, binary string containing link tokens (cf. [AO](AboutAO.md)), and also that we copy the program several times (i.e. within a loop).
+How shall we process it efficiently?
+I can think of a few basic options:

+* direct processing
+* direct processing + cache
+* internal representation

+Direct processing can work but would likely prove inefficient because of repeated efforts involving scanning to the end of a block or text.
+Also importantly, *tokens* would require very frequent lookups.

+However, direct processing can be augmented with a cache.
+Assuming our ABC program has a stable location in memory relative to cache lifespan, we could cache `address → metadata`.
+If not, we can still support an `offset → metadata` (with a little extra indirection).
+If a needed value doesn't exist in the cache, we may add it.
+We could use a separate cache for tokens vs. size info of texts/blocks.

+Most remaining options are variants on "use an internal representation", whether that be a parsed AST or translating to another raw, binary string that probably includes stuff we're otherwise treating as metadata.

+The main challenges with direct

+has some disadvantages because we don't know the size of a text or block upon encountering it, and tokens lack useful metadata.

+* Direct processing

+Parsing the program into a linked list representation might simplify some things, but

+* Process it directly.

+This will require lookups for tokens as they're encountered, but we'

+ Some options to consider:

+One option is to translate the ABC program into an internal runtime representation then process that.
+Preprocessing our ABC may offer some moderate benefits for

+ would simplify some things: we could precompute `#1234` numbers, determine the size of each block or text, and bind `{tokens}` to their behavior.
+When computation on this altered representation finishes, we can recover the original ABC.

+Unfortunately, that option doesn't save much: we're

+When done, we can generate the resulting ABC program.

+* take texts as large binaries
+* bind `{tokens}` to appropriate behaviors

+ might improve performance a little.

 ## Static Type Safety for ABC

 ABC's behavior does not depend on any type judgements, hence ABC may be evaluated dynamically.
 But static analysis of type safety can nonetheless offer significant benefits: